Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection: Introduction

 Our self-supervised reconstruction block consists of a dilated masked convolution followed by a channel-wise transformer module.
 The center area of our convolutional kernel is masked, hence hiding the center of the receptive field at every location where the filters are applied.
 In other words, each component of the input tensor is certainly masked at some point during the convolution operation, which means that the entire input tensor ends up being masked.
 Next, the convolutional activation maps are transformed into tokens using an average pooling layer.
 Then, the resulting tokens are passed through a transformer module \cite{Dosovitskiy-ICLR-2020,Vaswani-NIPS-2017} that performs channel-wise self-attention.
 The proposed block is equipped with a transformer module to avoid the direct reconstruction of the masked area through linearly interpolating the visible regions of the convolutional kernels.
 The final activation maps are multiplied with the resulting attention tokens.
 Our block is designed in such a way that the output tensor has the same dimensions as the input tensor, which allows us to easily introduce a loss within our block to minimize the reconstruction error between the output tensor and the masked input tensor.
 By integrating this loss, our block becomes a self-contained trainable component that learns to predict the masked information via self-supervision.
 As such, we coin the term \emph{self-supervised masked convolutional transformer block} (SSMCTB) to designate our novel neural component for anomaly detection.
 As shown in Figure~\ref{fig_sspcab}, SSMCTB learns to reconstruct the masked region based on the available context (visible regions of the receptive field), for each location where the dilated kernels are applied.
 Notably, we can graciously control the level (from local to global) of the contextual information by choosing the appropriate dilation rate for the masked kernels.

 SSMCTB is an extension of the self-supervised predictive convolutional attentive block (SSPCAB) introduced in our recent CVPR 2022 paper \cite{Ristea-CVPR-2022}.
-In the current work, we modify SSPCAB in two different ways: $(i)$ we replace the standard channel attention module in the original SSPCAB \cite{Ristea-CVPR-2022} with a multi-head self-attention module \cite{Dosovitskiy-ICLR-2020,Vaswani-NIPS-2017} to increase the modeling capacity, and $(ii)$ we extend the masked convolution operation with 3D convolutional filters, enabling the integration of SSMCTB into networks based on 3D convolutional layers.
+In the current work, we modify SSPCAB in three different ways: $(i)$ we replace the standard channel attention module in the original SSPCAB \cite{Ristea-CVPR-2022} with a multi-head self-attention module \cite{Dosovitskiy-ICLR-2020,Vaswani-NIPS-2017} to increase the modeling capacity, $(ii)$ we extend the masked convolution operation with 3D convolutional filters, enabling the integration of SSMCTB into networks based on 3D convolutional layers, and $(iii)$ we replace the mean squared error (MSE) loss with the Huber loss \cite{Huber-AMS-1964}, since the latter loss is less sensitive to outliers than the former loss.
 Aside from these architectural changes, we demonstrate the applicability of our block to more domains, adding anomaly detection in medical images and thermal videos to the previously considered tasks based on RGB images and surveillance videos.
 Moreover, we conduct a more extensive ablation study, thus providing a more comprehensive set of results.
+We also show that our module is suitable for both convolutional and transformer-based architectures.